rerun-io/rerun/docs/content/concepts/batches.md

 Some examples of batched data include points in a point cloud, bounding boxes for detected objects, tracked keypoints in a skeleton, or a collection of line strips.

-In the Python APIs, the majority of archetypes are named with the plural form, for example [`rr.Points3D`](https://ref.rerun.io/docs/python/stable/common/archetypes/#rerun.archetypes.Points3D).
+In the logging APIs, the majority of archetypes are named with the plural form, for example [`rr.Points3D`](https://ref.rerun.io/docs/python/stable/common/archetypes/#rerun.archetypes.Points3D).
 They accept both single elements (internally treated as an N=1 batch) or arrays corresponding to the batches.

 ## Terminology